-The goal of the RISE Network is to enhance and expand the already strong partnership between researchers and science, mathematics and technology educators in the community and at UNCG.
-This will be accomplished by developing a network of interested partners to better coordinate STEM education and research across campus.
-This network will enhance UNCG's ability to broaden access to STEM fields.
+The goal of the RISE Network is to enhance and expand partnerships between research educators and science, mathematics, and technology educators at UNCG and in the community, by developing a network of interested partners to coordinate STEM education and research activities across campus.

 The acronym STEM stands for science, technology, engineering, and mathematics.